tax saving tips switzerland

 14. Debts

-If you have paid interest on debt over the course of the tax year, you can normally deduct this from your taxable income.
-This includes interest paid on personal loans, credit cards, and mortgages, among others.
-The highest amount you can deduct is 50,000 francs plus returns.
-Amortizing mortgages indirectly can make sense from a tax perspective.
+If you have paid interest on loans over the course of the tax year, you can normally deduct the interest paid from your taxable income.
+This includes interest paid for personal loans, credit cards, and mortgages, among others.
+The highest amount you can deduct is 50,000 francs, plus yields.
+Using indirect amortization for mortgages can make sense from a tax perspective.
 You can learn more about indirect amortization here.

 Lease payments are not tax-deductible.
 Some cantons also do not let you deduct interest paid for construction loans.